YASH-T-0/YouTube-sub-bot/README.md

 Click trusted links only.
 Bots may send spam or malicious links via email.
 Only click on links from a trusted source to avoid getting a malicious link from a bot.
 Preventing malicious bots is part of a comprehensive security plan.
 Learn how to create an enterprise cybersecurity strategy that is proactive in defending against threats like malicious bots.

-This was last updated in March 2022
+This was last updated in september 2022